MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-overview-page.md

     * **Non-Billable**  - Indicates that operations for this item are non-billable.

+    * **Both** - There are two scenarios when item can have both as billable type:
-    * **Both** - Indicates that item has both billable and non-billable operations.
-On hover, a breakdown is shown of which operations are billable or non billable.
-If an operation is in transition period from being non-billable to billable, it will show "Both" at operation level.
+        - If item has both billable and non-billable operations
+        - If item has operations that are in transition period from non-billable to billable.

 ## Next steps

-[Understand the metrics app onelake page](metrics-app-onelake-page.md) [Understand the metrics app timepoint page](metrics-app-timepoint-page.md)
+[Understand the metrics app onelake page](metrics-app-onelake-page.md)

+[Understand the metrics app timepoint page](metrics-app-timepoint-page.md)